chrisseaton/chrisseaton.github.io/truffleruby/register-allocation/index.md

 ![graph-unique](graph-unique.png)

-We can see the two solutions are already came up with.
+We can see the two solutions we already came up with.

 ![graph-1](graph-1.png)
 ![graph-1](graph-2.png)